-- The main characters of Beavis And Butthead work at Burger World, which is a fairly realistic amalgamation of the McDonald's and Burger King fast food franchises.
+- Beavis And Butthead work at Burger World, which is a fairly realistic amalgamation of the McDonald's and Burger King fast food franchises.
 The usual humiliation aspect is absent, as the store is just another place for the boys to take their roughhousing and Toilet Humor such as frying up worms and throwing meat patties around.
-The job is still horrible and their manager treats them terribly, but they're just too stupid to notice.
-Oddly, they never get fired, even when their pranks once caused the health inspectors to close the store.
+The job is still horrible, but they're just too stupid to notice.
+Their Manager is treated as sympathetic in that he only yells at them because they deserve it.
+Oddly, he doesn't ever fire them, even when their pranks once caused the health inspectors to close the store.

-- Invader Zim put the title alien in a fast-food restaurant three times.
+- Invader Zim gets put in a fast-food restaurant thrice.
 Each of which portray fast food chains as horrible and disgusting to an absurd, terrifying degree:

 - In "Career Day", he winds up at McMeaties, and thinks that he'll eventually be promoted to ruler of Earth.

 - In "The Frycook What Came From All That Space", he is kidnapped and sent to the dreaded Foodcourtia, a Planet of Hats that serves the sole function of feeding aliens from elsewhere.
 He has to escape before the dreaded "Foodening", when a flood of customers makes it impossible to leave for twenty years due to the gravity pull (a time warp thing is involved too or something).